-Brad is a senior associate in the Real Estate Practice Group and serves on the leadership team for the Multifamily Housing Industry Team.
+Brad is a managing associate in the Real Estate Practice Group and serves on the leadership team for the Multifamily Housing Industry Team.
 He has extensive experience representing developers, investors, syndicators, and lenders across the country in the multifamily housing industry, particularly in the areas of affordable housing and opportunity zone development.
 Brad routinely advises developers and investors in the structuring and closing of new construction and rehabilitation deals involving state and federal low-income housing tax credits, historic rehabilitation tax credits, and multiple layers of financing, including federal, state and local loan and grant programs.

 Representation of a national syndicator as investor with respect to the construction and/or rehabilitation of more than 6,750 multifamily housing units across 20 states with total project costs exceeding $1.4 billion dollars in the past 5 years.

 Representation of a developer in the successful work-out of a situation involving a defaulted $18,675,000 tax-exempt bond loan, low-income housing tax credit equity, and substantial land use restrictions.

 Representation of a large regional bank in making a construction loan and an equity investment in a low-income housing tax project involving 9% tax credits.